mattvillegas/COP4331-Contact-List/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `public/` directory.
 If you are pushing to github, make sure you have run this command beforehand.

-After making sure `MongoDb` is installed on your machine, `cd` into the directory of the project and open a terminal.

 Run `node server.js` to start the database server and connect to the remote database.
 If you ran `ng build` already as detailed above, you can head to `http://localhost:8080/` to access the full website.
 Database functionality will work as opposed to `ng serve` which is strictly for the front end.

 This project is also equipped to use `nodemon server` if you choose to do so.